YarnSpinnerTool/YarnSpinner/Documentation/README.md

 Documentation for Yarn Spinner is under active development.
 Please submit any suggestions you may have.

-YarnSpinner documentation is generated automatically by the [Doxygen](http://www.doxygen.org) system.
+Yarn Spinner API documentation is generated automatically by the [Doxygen](http://www.doxygen.org) system.

+The documentation is currently automatically generated every time a commit is made to the Master branch on GitHub.
+The documentation is availabe on our GitHub Page in [HTML](http://thesecretlab.github.io/YarnSpinner/html/) and in our Github Repository in [Latex](https://github.com/thesecretlab/YarnSpinner/tree/gh-pages/latex), PDF, [RTF](https://github.com/thesecretlab/YarnSpinner/tree/gh-pages/rtf), and [XML](https://github.com/thesecretlab/YarnSpinner/tree/gh-pages/xml) formats.

+If you are working on the [Development branch](https://github.com/thesecretlab/YarnSpinner/tree/development), the [build.sh](../build.sh) script is capable of generating documents for you locally by utilising the -d switch.

-## Building Yarnspinner
+## Building Yarn Spinner
-Yarnspinner is automatically built by Travis Continual Integration system.
-For information on how to build it yourself, please refer to the [Building](Building.md) document.
+Yarn Spinner is automatically built by [Travis Continual Integration](https://travis-ci.org/thesecretlab/YarnSpinner) system.
+For information on how to build it yourself, please refer to the [Building](YarnSpinner-Programming/Building.md) document.

-## Using Yarnspinner
+## Creating Yarn Dialogue for Yarn Spinner
-For information on how to write stories for Yarnspinner, refer to the [Usage](Usage.md) document.
+For information on how to write dialogue for Yarn Spinner, refer to the [Usage](YarnSpinner-Dialogue/Usage.md) document.
+We are currently expanding this documentation for writers, and our first new document is a walk through on [how to create the dialogue for the Simple Example](YarnSpinner-Dialogue/YarnSpinner-Writing-Yarn-Dialogue-Simple-Example-Script.md)

 ## Using Unity
-At this point in time, only examples for the Unity game engine are available.
+At this point in time, only examples for the [Unity](http://www.unity3d.com) game engine are available.
 We hope to include a more generic example in the future.
-Please refer to the [Unity](Unity.md) document for more information.
+Please refer to the [Yarn Spinner Unity](YarnSpinner-Unity/) documents for more information.

-### Tips during Unity install

-### Windows

-Find the temp folder the installer has executed from and back it up before it completes installing.

-### Mac

-(This space left intentionally blank)

-### Linux

-Unity for Linux is not available in formal release and we are not actively pursuing this platform, however we are very enthusastic about this future prospect.
-We have confirmed that Yarnspinner works with the current 5.6 release of [Unity for Linux](https://forum.unity3d.com/threads/unity-on-linux-release-notes-and-known-issues.350256/), although this has only been tested with our example Unity code on Debian Stretch (amd64 architecture).

-We encourge Linux users to test Yarnspinner using the [Monodevelop FlatPak](http://www.monodevelop.com/download/linux/).
-Although FlatPak is designed to be Linux agnostic, we are currently utilising Gnome3 on Debian Stretch for desktop development purposes.
-Your mileage may vary on other Linux combinations and flavours, we are eager to receive your feedback.

-## Extending Tarnspinner
+## Extending Yarn Spinner
-For information on how to extend Yarnspinner's functionality, please refer to the [Extending Yarnspinner](Extending.md) document.
+For information on how to extend Yarn Spinner's functionality, please refer to the [Extending Yarn Spinner](YarnSpinner-Programming/Extending.md) document.